rossyndicate/geospatial_for_conus_waters/README.md

-# Geospatial Data Puller for Waters in the Contiguous US (CONUS).
+# Geospatial Data Puller for Waters in the Contiguous US (CONUS)

 This workflow pulls geospatial data for selected waterbody sites in CONUS and their watersheds.
 Data in this workflow comes from the following sources: